Love the idea of investing in a rental property but not the idea of hassling with renovations or constantly hunting for deals?

 Before buying your first investment property, do your homework and collect accurate figures for rents, neighborhood vacancy rates, and other expenses.
 Use conservative numbers, always plugging the worst-case scenario into your calculations.

-Otherwise, you might find yourself with a property that loses money every year rather than earning it.
+Otherwise, you might find yourself with a property that loses money every year rather than earning passive income.

 2. Confusing “Turnkey” with “New”